grnet/kamaki/docs/installation.rst

 Users should pick the installer that fits their windows version and machine architecture.

-Add python to windows path
+Add Python to windows path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following will allow users to run python and python scripts from command line.
+The following will allow users to run Python and Python scripts from command line.

 * Select **System** from the Control Panel, select the **Advanced** tab, the